joshgenat/2311_Group7/README.md

 ## Getting Started

 To run this application, import the java files and load the file into Eclipse.
 The system should be able to run through Gradle.
+Refer to User Manual for further instructions.

 ## Documentation

-- Required Documents <a href="Requirements Document, EECS 2311.pdf">(PDF)</a>
+- Required Documents <a href="Requirements Document.pdf">(PDF)</a>
 - User Manual (PDF)
 - Testing Document (PDF)